setoros-group/documentation/docs/oddsmaking.md

 >
 > The De-Vigged Implied Probabilities now sum up to exactly 100%.
 It can be physically interpreted as the sports book implying a 64.29% chance that the New England Patriots will win, versus a 35.71% chance that the New York Jets will win.

-## Lucky Snake Odds
+## Setoros Odds

-Once the individual *De-Vigged Implied Probabilities* for each sports book have been obtained, Lucky Snake takes a weighted average blend of all the sources to obtain its own theoretical mid odds.
+Once the individual *De-Vigged Implied Probabilities* for each sports book have been obtained, Setoros takes a weighted average blend of all the sources to obtain its own theoretical mid odds.
 A directional *Skew* in favor of one side or the other in the *Market* is then added onto the mid odds.
 The *Skew* is based on the existing bets made by users on the protocol.
-If all bettors favor one side of a *Market* on Lucky Snake, the protocol will *Skew* the odds in favor of the other side to incentivize users to balance the risk on the protocol.
-Finally, Lucky Snake adds its own *Vig*, set by smart contract parameter, to either side of the *Market* to obtain the final odds that users can execute against on the platform.
+If all bettors favor one side of a *Market* on Setoros, the protocol will *Skew* the odds in favor of the other side to incentivize users to balance the risk on the protocol.
+Finally, Setoros adds its own *Vig*, set by smart contract parameter, to either side of the *Market* to obtain the final odds that users can execute against on the platform.

 ## Data Feed Oracle

-To maintain pragmatic transparency, data regarding odds such as the raw *Implied Probabilities* for each individual sports book, as well as the end-user *Implied Probabilities* for Lucky Snake, are pushed periodically onto an oracle smart contract on the blockchain, both at standard intervals and also when the line moves by a minimum significant margin.
+To maintain pragmatic transparency, data regarding odds such as the raw *Implied Probabilities* for each individual sports book, as well as the end-user *Implied Probabilities* for Setoros, are pushed periodically onto an oracle smart contract on the blockchain, both at standard intervals and also when the line moves by a minimum significant margin.

 These odds data are recorded on the blockchain to ensure the protocol is pricing odds accurately and fairly.
-However, it is important to note that currently Lucky Snake uses a *private* oracle to publish these odds.
+However, it is important to note that currently Setoros uses a *private* oracle to publish these odds.
 Longer-term decentralization calls for the protocol to use a decentralized oracle such as Chainlink to obtain raw data feeds.
 This is a feature currently on the roadmap that the protocol will transition to over time.